 When all of your panels are dry you can trim the excess fabric using a sharp knife or pair of scissors so that it is flush with the edge of the panels.

 You are now ready to join your finished display panels together.
 To do this we recommend using Superflex available in packs of 10 (2.4m lengths).
-Click here to order Superflex online.
+Call our team to order Superflex.

 There are two types, fixed 60 degree, for making fixed displays in triangles and flexible which allows you to fold your display flat for transportation.
 Cut the Superflex to the same length as your panels and push in place on the longest side (900mm).

 You now have a perfectly usable portable display system.
-If you use pins or tacks to fix artwork but don't forget you will gradually destroy the board.
+You can use pins or tacks to fix artwork but this will gradually destroy the board.
 Use Velcro if you want your display boards to last longer.
 Click here to order Hook Velcro online.

 We hope you were able to follow these instructions but if you have any further questions then please contact us.